bitrise-io/devcenter/_articles/reviews/getting-started-with-reactnative-apps.md

 ## Set up a React Native project on bitrise.io

-{% include message_box.html type="note" title="My message" content="
-This is my **NOTABLE content**.

-It is *so*, \`very\` cool.
-"%}
+In this tutorial, we're using `[sample-apps-react-native-ios-and-android](https://github.com/bitrise-samples/sample-apps-react-native-ios-and-android)` sample app.

 1. Log into [bitrise.io](https://www.bitrise.io).
 2. Click `Add a new app`.
-3. Select the privacy setting of your app: `private` or `public`.
+3. Select the privacy setting of your app: `private` or `[public](/getting-started/adding-a-new-app/public-apps/)`.
 4. Select the Git hosting service that hosts your repository, then find and select your own repository that hosts the project.
-Read more about [connecting your repository](https://devcenter.bitrise.io/getting-started/adding-a-new-app/connecting-a-repository/).
+Read more about [connecting your repository](/getting-started/adding-a-new-app/connecting-a-repository/).
 5. When prompted to set up repository access, click `No, auto-add SSH key`.
 Read more about [SSH keys](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-ssh-keys/).
 6. Type the name of the branch that includes your project’s configuration - master, for example, - then click `Next`.
 7. At `Validating repository`, Bitrise runs an automatic repository scanner to set up the best configuration for your project, which includes stack selection and workflow setup.
 In the case of a React Native project, you should see `React Native` as the selected **project type**.
 If the scanner fails and the project type is not selected automatically, you can [configure your project manually](https://devcenter.bitrise.io/getting-started/adding-a-new-app/setting-up-configuration#manual-project-configuration).
+   *

 These settings can be later modified at the `Settings` page of your app, except for the stack, which you can alter at the `Stack` tab of your Workflow Editor.